-Some people seem to chase conflict and thrive on being argumentative, but for most of us, arguing is not on our list of daily to do’s, especially at work.
-When conflict arises, do you know how to manage it?
+Some people chase conflict and thrive on being argumentative.
+But, for most of us, arguing is not on our list of daily to do’s, especially at work.

-Even if we don’t actively seek it, a conflict will arise in professional situations.
+However, even if we don’t actively seek confrontation, I can assure you conflict will arise in professional situations.
 Learning how to handle stressful situations and avoid clashes in a professional way, will separate you from being viewed as a jerk or a polished communicator and leader.
-Let’s look at three areas of conflict to help you better manage hard conversations and difficult situations at work and in life.

 you're 10 seconds away from joining the best club